 - Polyunsaturated (linoleic acid, omega-6): 32%

-- Saturated fat (stearic acid, palmitic acid, arachidic acid, behenic acid, loignoceric acid): 17%
+- Saturated fat (stearic acid, palmitic acid, arachidic acid, behenic acid, lignoceric acid): 17%

-Thus, the primary benefits from peanut oil are due its resistance to rancidity from heating.
+Thus, the primary benefits of peanut oil are due to its resistance to rancidity from heating.

 The Problem with Polyunsaturated Linoleic Acid

 The bad news is that the amount of omega-6 fats is high enough to be worrisome.
 It is fully 1/3 of the total oil, gram for gram, which is not a trivial amount.
 Within the context of the modern diet, this is especially problematic.
 Most people already consume far too many polyunsaturates on a daily basis.

 Hence, consumers should use peanut oil with caution and sparingly if possible.

 Certainly, for home cooking efforts, there are much better choices such as grass-fed butter, ghee, tallow, lard, coconut, red palm oil, and avocado oil.
 These are the only fats in my pantry and refrigerator.
 All are extremely low in omega-6, polyunsaturated fatty acids (less than 10%).
 Oil from peanuts contains over three times this amount!